Frequently asked questions.

 Here is what we recommend (Please note that every veterinarian or clinic may have recommendations different than ours based on their experience and the manufacturer of their products):

 It is crucial your pet be dewormed with each vaccine.
 We do carry combo dewormer at our Community Clinics and will offer it to you with each vaccine.
 Puppies and kittens are born with intestinal parasites.
 Due to the mild winters we experience in South Texas, intestinal parasites are common year-round.
-If intestinal parasites are not treated, this could result in the death of our pet.
+If intestinal parasites are not treated, this could result in the death of your pet.
+Please let us know if your pet is pregnant or nursing so that we can ensure to use the appropriate products for nursing or pregnant pets.

 Dogs (less than 4 months of age): need three sets of DAPPv (with 2-3 weeks between each vaccine), then on the 4th vaccine, they need DAPPv+L4 (which is given after 4 months of age).